Parti Rakyat Malaysia: Persecution

 However, with the onset of the Indonesia-Malaysia Confrontation in 1962, opposition to the new federation came to be seen as being pro-Indonesia and anti-national.
-Boestamam, Ishak Muhammad, Aziz Ishak, and hundreds of others were subsequently arrested under the Internal Security Act.
+Boestamam, Ishak Muhammad, Aziz Ishak, and hundreds of other Socialist Front leaders were subsequently arrested under the Internal Security Act in 1963.
 These factors cost the SF significant losses in the 1964 general election where PRM and the NCP failed to gain any seats at all and the LPM lost a significant number of seats, ending with just two.

-With most of the senior leadership and a considerable number of members arrested, the coalition suffered organisationally.
+By 1965 most of the senior leadership such as chairman Hasnul Abdul Hadi and secretary-general Tajuddin Kahar and a considerable number of members had also been arrested and the coalition suffered organisationally.
 Furthermore, disagreements between PRM and LPM over the country's official language led to the coalition's demise in 1966.

 Radicalisation

-The party underwent a radical change in 1965 when a group of young intellectuals led by Kassim Ahmad and Syed Husin Ali took over from Bosteamam, who left the party in response.
-The party was renamed Parti Sosialis Rakyat Malaysia (Malaysian People's Socialist Party; PSRM) and it officially adopted scientific socialism as its ideology.
+The party underwent a radical change in 1965 when a group of young intellectuals led by Kassim Ahmad and Syed Husin Ali took over from Boestamam, who left the party to form Parti Marhaen Malaysia in 1968.

+PRM itself was renamed Parti Sosialis Rakyat Malaysia (Malaysian People's Socialist Party; PSRM) and it officially adopted scientific socialism as its ideology.